mumblebaj/MMM-Growatt/README.md

             config: {
                 username: "username",
                 password: "password",
-                plantId: "plantId", // Can be obtained from the Growatt site by checking your Plant information.
-This can be accessed from the left side of the screen
+                ~~plantId: "plantId",~~ // This is no longer required ~~deviceSerial: "deviceSerial",~~ //This is no longer required.
-                updateInterval: 1000*60*30 ,//Update every 30 minutes
+                updateInterval: 1000*60*30 //Update every 30 minutes
-                deviceSerial: "deviceSerial" //This is the device serial number.
-Can be found under Input Search Number.

                         }
 },
 ````